Research the places you want to visit

-For hotels, use a site like Trivago or Booking.com and look for any special offers on last-minute bookings.
-You might find some good deals and if you’re staying in a hotel for a couple of days, it’s not a huge issue if the place is not up to your usual standard.
+For hotels, use a site like Trivago or Booking.com and look for special offers on last-minute bookings.
+You might find some good deals, and if you’re staying in a hotel for a couple of days, it’s not a huge issue if the place is not up to your usual standard.

 Booking flights in advance

-It is very rare to find last minute flights with cheap deals.
-Booking in advance is going to save money as the prices often increase the nearer to the departure date.
+It is scarce to find last-minute flights with cheap deals.
 Use flight comparison search websites like Skyscanner and Hipmunk to find the best prices.

+Booking in advance will save money as the prices often increase nearer to the departure date.
 Remember that direct flights are often more expensive than in-direct, but always compare the two.

-Stay local and save money
+Stay local and save money.

-Keep healthy while travelling
+Keep healthy while traveling.

 Take regular exercise and build it into your routine every day.
 Think about maybe designating a day where you eat unhealthy food and eat healthy for the rest of the week.
-If you have pre-existing medical conditions, make sure you have your medication with you and a note of what you’re taking.
+If you have pre-existing medical conditions, make sure you have your medication and a note of what you’re taking.

 Protect your money

-Even though you’re in the places to work remotely, you are a tourist so make sure that you’re not ripped off and be wary of crowds of people.
+Even though you’re in the places to work remotely, you are a tourist, so make sure you’re not ripped off and be wary of crowds of people.

-Should your main card get lost or stolen you must have other cards so that you are not stranded abroad.
+Should your main card get lost or stolen?
+You must have other cards so that you are not stranded abroad.

 Use your common sense

-A lot of working remotely while traveling tips are common sense, but sometimes we need reminding.
+Many examples of working remotely while traveling tips are common sense, but sometimes we need reminding.

 No matter the situation, the trick is to take a deep breath, think of the best way out of the problem, and deal with it.
 You will need to make decisions on your feet in some situations, so do not panic.